 Mr. Murray was succeeded as executive partner by Robert E. Heideck, a respected Litigation partner.
 Mr. Heideck was elected executive partner effective January 1, 2003 and continued in that role for ten years until December 31, 2012.
 During his tenure, the firm substantially improved its financial performance and opened new offices in New York, Boston and Southern California.
 After stepping down as executive partner, Mr. Heideck returned to the practice of law.

 Nina M. Gussack chaired Pepper’s Executive Committee from 2007 through 2013; the first woman in the firm’s history to hold that position and one of the few women chief executives of a major law firm in the country.
 Ms. Gussack, chair of Pepper’s pharmaceutical and medical device litigation and counseling practice since 1995, is a prominent, nationally recognized practitioner in products liability litigation.

 In 2012, Pepper again broke the mold by naming a non-lawyer as the firm's chief executive officer.
 Scott Green is among the first non-lawyers in the country to be named CEO of a major firm.
 He is responsible for business strategy and operations of the firm.

 In 2013, Pepper redefined the role of managing partner and elected Thomas J. Cole, Jr., a highly-respected Labor and Employment Practice Group partner, to that position.
-Mr. Cole succeed Robert E. Heideck, who concluded 10 years of service as executive partner and returned to the full-time practice as a construction litigator.

 The History of Pepper Hamilton From 1890-1955